 - 1. System for Regional Information for Decision, covering 601 indicators at the district level, 669 indicators at the provincial level, and 2909 indicators at the departmental level; - 2.
 System of consultation on population centres, including 60 indicators on population centres in Peru, - 3.
 Dissemination system of national Censuses, - 4.
 National time-series, covering 300 indicators at the national level, - 5.
 Monthly economic information, also with 300 indicators at the national level, - 6.
 System of geographical information on entrepreneurship, include 9 indicators for 80 municipalities, - 7.
-INEI microdata. - 8.
+INEI microdata, - 8.
 National Data Archive (ANDA). - 170.
 In addition, a glossary of statistical terms is freely accessible and aims at providing basic information on statistical definitions. - 9.2.
 There is a dissemination policy ensuring the free dissemination of official statistics. - 171.INEI dissemination policy guarantees open access to official statistics and is based on the following legislation: - Supreme Decree N°043-2001 PCM, which approves "Regulations of Organisation and Functions of the National Institute of Statistics and Informatics INEI" (N°043-2001-PCM), reaffirms the objectives as well as general and specific functions of each body: Senior Management, control body, advisory bodies, supporting bodies, line bodies, decentralized bodies and other NSS bodies.
-Also, it specifies the operational instruments, information sources, indicating the commitment of natural and legal persons to provide information, on penalties for failure in providing of statistical information, statistical confidentiality, confidentiality of information and the use of official statistical information and inter-institutional relations with NSS bodies.
-Finally, with regard to the confidentiality, Article 97 of Supreme Decree N°043-2001 PCM states that: "the information provided by sources, has a private nature and may not be disclosed on an individual basis, even if there is administrative or judicial order.
-It may only be disclosed or published in non-nominative form.
+Also, it specifies the operational instruments, information sources, indicating the commitment of natural and legal persons to provide information, on penalties for failure in providing of statistical information and inter-institutional relations with NSS bodies.
+Finally, with regard to the confidentiality, Article 97 of Supreme Decree N°043-2001 PCM states that: "the information provided by sources, has a private nature and may not be disclosed or published in non-nominative form.
 The information provided, may not be used for tax or law enforcement purposes"; - Law N°27816 of August 2002 on transparency and access to public information; - Law N°29733 of July 2011 on the protection of personal information; - Supreme Decree N°072-2012 PCM of July 2012 on the approval of the national Code of Good Practice for Statistics of Peru; - Chief resolution N°237-2014-INEI-Directivea N°002-2014-INEI of September 2014 on the guidelines for the implementation of the national Code of Good Practice for Statistics of Peru within the National Statistical System. - 172.
 According to the Peruvian Code of Good Statistical Practice, the dissemination policy implemented by INEI is based on the principles of transparency, equity, and timeliness and places great importance on the protection of individual information and safeguarding statistical confidentiality.